netgroup/SRv6-net-prog/basic-testbed.md

-# SFC chaining using srext module - A Vagrant/VirtualBox testbed
+# VNF chaining using srext module - A Vagrant/VirtualBox testbed

 We consider a Service Function Chaining scenario supported by IPv6 Segment Routing.
 In our scenario, a Service Chain is an ordered set of Virtual Network Functions (VNFs) and each VNF is represented by its IPv6 address.
 We assume that VNFs are hosted in "NFV nodes".